spacegal-spiff/mirisim-coronagraphy/docs/source/example_files.rst

-Example files for running MIRISim Coronagraphy
+Usage
 =====

-.. _example_files:
+.. example_files:

-Necessary files
+Example files
 ------------

 To run MIRISim Coronagraphy after installing it, you'll need need to cd into a folder containing the following three files: